Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Introduction

 \section{Introduction}

 The gravitational wave signal from the collapse of massive stars is an excellent opportunity to learn about the physics of neutron stars.
-During core collapse supernovae (CCSNe), the iron core of stars born with masses in the range $M \sim 8-\SI{100}{\Msun}$ collapses and, after reaching nuclear matter density and bouncing, a proto-neutron star (PNS) is formed surrounded by an accretion shock.
+During core collapse supernovae (CCSNe), the core of stars born with masses in the range $M \sim 8-\SI{100}{\Msun}$ collapses\footnote{Stars of more than \SI{10}{\Msun} ultimately develop an iron core, while in the range 8--\SI{10}{\Msun} they develop a O+Ne+Mg core resulting in an electron-capture supernova \citep{Hiramatsu2021}.} and, after reaching nuclear matter density and bouncing, a proto-neutron star (PNS) is formed surrounded by an accretion shock.
 In a time-scale of 0.1 to \SI{1}{s}, the strong neutrinos flux coming out of the PNS deposits sufficient energy behind the shock to drive a supernova explosion that disrupts the outer layers of the star.
-This neutrino-driven explosion mechanism is expected to be the dominant driver of supernovae for slowly rotating progenitor cores \citep{Bethe1990, janka17}.
+This neutrino-driven explosion mechanism is expected to be the dominant driver of supernovae for slowly rotating progenitor cores \citep{Burrows1986,Bethe1990,Janka2001,janka17}.
 A small fraction of the electromagnetic observation of CCSNe ($\sim 1\%$) show indications of a fast-rotating progenitor (broad-lined type Ic SNe \citep{Li2011} or long duration gamma-ray bursts \citep{Chapman2007}).
 In those cases the supernova is probably driven by magneto-rotational explosions \citep[see][and references therein]{Bugli2020,Obergaulinger2020}.
 This scenario has also been suggested as birth place of magnetars, neutron stars with magnetic fields of $10^{16}$~G that could be the result of dynamo action generated by turbulent convection that develops inside the proto-neutron stars \citep{Thompson1993,Raynaud2020}.
 The magnetar birthrate has been observationally estimated to be at least $10\%$ (with large uncertainties) of the CCNSe rate \citep{Kouveliotou1994,Gill2007,Beniamini2019b}, which would imply that dynamos could be operative in cases in which magneto-rotational explosions are not produced.
 Regardless of the mechanism, the explosion leaves behind a compact remnant that in most cases is a hot neutron star.
 Alternatively the PNS could undergo black-hole formation, although this possibility is observationally constrained to about $15-20\%$ of all CCSNe \citep{Kochanek2014,Adams2017}.